In this post, you learn about gas turbine power plants, Their working, advantages, disadvantages, and different types of gas turbine power plants.

 3. Gas Turbines

 Like steam turbines, gas turbines are also of the axial flow type as shown in the figure.
-The primary requirements of turbines are high efficiency, light in weight, reliability in operation and long working life.
+The primary requirements of turbines are high efficiency, light weight, reliability in operation, and long working life.

 Cooling of gas turbine blades is necessary for a long life as it is subjected to high-temperature gases.
 Blade angles of gas turbines follow the axial flow compressor blades, where the degree of reaction is not 50%.

 It is usually assumed for any stage that the absolute velocity at the inlet to each stage (V2) is equal to the absolute velocity at the exit from the moving blades (ie. V2) and that the same flow velocity Vf is constant throughout the turbine.

 The degree of reaction R, as determined for a steam turbine, is true for gas turbines also.
 It is the ratio of the enthalpy drop in the moving blades to the enthalpy drop in the stage.